mirkop/apollo-home-assistant/blueprints/automation/ld2450/README.md

 This Home Assistant automation blueprint is designed for the LD2450 radar sensor included in the Apollo MTR-1 and R-PRO-1 devices:

 **Product Pages:**

 - [Apollo MTR-1 Product Page](https://apolloautomation.com/products/mtr-1)
 - [Apollo R-PRO-1 Product Page](https://apolloautomation.com/products/r-pro-1)

 **GitHub Repositories:**

 - [Apollo MTR-1 GitHub](https://github.com/ApolloAutomation/MTR-1)
 - [Apollo R-PRO-1 GitHub](https://github.com/ApolloAutomation/R_PRO-1)

 ## Features

 - Automatically switches the LD2450 to single target mode for accurate zone creation, then restores the previous mode.
-- Allows users to select which zone to set (1, 2, or 3) and the duration for data collection (default: 60 seconds, user-configurable).
+- Allows users to select which zone to set (1, 2, or 3) and the duration for data collection (default: 20 seconds, user-configurable).
 - Collects X/Y position data of the target during the set duration.
 - Tracks minimum and maximum X/Y positions to define the zone boundaries.
-- Optionally adds user-defined padding to the zone boundaries.
+- Adds user-defined padding to the zone boundaries. (default: 150 mm, user-configurable)
-- Ignores outlier values that fall far outside the collected data.
 - Sets the selected zone's coordinates (X1/Y1, X2/Y2) based on the collected data.
-- Supports both Zone Types: Disabled/Detection and Filter.
+- Can be used for all Zone Types: Disabled, Detection and Filter.

 ## Installation